The Family & Community Partnership Office: Be Informed, Be Prepared, Be Involved

 - We also provide tools so parents can support their students

 - We support teachers and staff who are working to engage parents in our schools.

-Here’s a video from a home visit program piloted at Illahee Middle School with the support of the Family Partnership Office, and now being expanded to other schools in the district:
+And here’s a video of teachers discussing a home visit program piloted at Illahee Middle School with the support of the Family Partnership Office, and now being expanded to other schools in the district: